 Brand Naming for Sustainable Products

-The relevance for sustainable brands is growing in many consumer segments, which poses the possibility for companies to design and produce new brands to fulfil this need (Rogers & Cosgrove 2021).
+The importance attached to sustainable brands is growing in many consumer segments, which opens up the opportunity for companies to design and produce new brands to fulfil this need (Rogers & Cosgrove, 2021).
 Communicating sustainable dimensions like environmental friendliness should go beyond traditional advertising.
-Moreover, the name of the brand can transport desirable associations and sustainable aspects.
-Research has shown that a brand is associated more likely as sustainable when the brand name consists of silent consonants, because such consonants are perceived as environmentally friendly characteristics (Joshi & Kronrod 2020).
-Brand managers need to balance the development of an environmentally friendly brand name carefully, because a too direct name could engender negative effects.
+Moreover, the name of the brand can convey desirable associations and sustainable aspects.
+Research has shown that a brand is more likely to be perceived as sustainable when the brand name consists of silent consonants, because such consonants are perceived as environmentally friendly characteristics (Joshi & Kronrod, 2020).
+Brand managers need to strike the right balance when developing an environmentally friendly brand name, because a name that is too direct could engender negative effects.
 A more subtle way to create a suitable name is to focus on the phonetic sound structure.
-The usage of specific sounds in brand names can have an incremental impact on how consumers perceive the product attributes, e.g., how smooth a sort of ice cream tastes (Joshi & Kronrod 2020).
-A key theory explaining the impact of sound on brands is the so-called sound symbolism theory (Klink 2001).
-Based on that, consumers get an idea due to the sound production, for example by the muscle movement caused by it (Pogacar et al. 2018).
-If a brand name creates muscle movement with a pronunciation of the consonants ordered from the front of the mouth to the back, people associate eating food and hence think of a positive effect by the name.
-For example, the name Beko: the b is pronounced at the lips and ‘k’ is pronounced at the palate (Joshi & Kronrod 2020).
+The use of specific sounds in brand names can have an incremental impact on how consumers perceive the product attributes, e.g., how smooth an ice cream tastes (Joshi & Kronrod, 2020).
+According to the so-called sound symbolism theory (Klink, 2001), there is a clear relationship between sound and meaning, such that the sound production required to pronounce a brand name can make it meaningful (Pogacar et al., 2018).
+If saying a brand name creates muscle movement from the front of the mouth to the back, because of the order of consonants, people will associate it with eating food, which means the name has a positive effect.
+For example, the name Beko: the ‘b’ sound is produced at the lips and the ‘k’ sound is produced at the palate (Joshi & Kronrod, 2020).
 Eco-friendly brands need to carefully consider the impact of sound symbolism in brand names.
 It is important to differentiate the effects by product type and category.
-For instance, the attribute good-hearted can be positively associated for sustainable body care, but at the same time negatively for sustainable household-cleaners, because it is perceived as less strong.
-Joshi and Kronrod (2020) could reveal in their empirical studies that “consumers metaphorically associate environmentally friendly products with human characteristics and prefer a brand name containing sounds that can also be associated with the same human characteristics” (Joshi & Kronrod 2020, p.
+For instance, the attribute “good-hearted” can be positively associated with sustainable body care, but negatively associated with sustainable household-cleaners, making them sound less powerful and therefore less effective.
+Joshi and Kronrod (2020) conducted a series of empirical studies and revealed that “consumers metaphorically associate environmentally friendly products with human characteristics and prefer a brand name containing sounds that can also be associated with the same human characteristics” (Joshi & Kronrod, 2020, p.
 33).

 Naming and Digital Media: Using Brand Name Hashtags

-New media and especially social media open new opportunities to strategically use the brand name.
+New media and especially social media open up new opportunities to strategically use brand names.
 The quality of a brand name in digital environments is influenced by several aspects.
-It needs to work for digital marketing like search engine optimization processes or a website.
-One way which emerged over the last years is hashtags.
-Generally, brands can use hashtags to transfer brand values and engage consumers to share the values by using hashtags (Kim & Phua 2020).
-Brands can use them in advertising posts and one of the ways to use them is to create brand-name hashtags (Kim & Phua 2020).
-It is a good way to build brand awareness, because brand-name hashtags can easily be remembered by consumers and motivate them to interact with the brand, e.g., consumers post pictures of the branded products with the hashtag (Kim & Phua 2020).
-Researchers and practitioners also show that the usage of brand-name hashtags needs to be used carefully since consumers avoid self-serving brand messages (Kim & Phua 2020).
-Hence brand managers need to think about more implicit ways to combine the brand name and hashtag communication.
+It needs to work for digital marketing, for example in search engine optimization processes or on websites.
+The solution of using hashtags has become increasingly popular over the last years.
+Generally, brands can use hashtags to transfer brand values and encourage consumers to share these values, thereby generating buzz (Kim & Phua, 2020).
+Brands can use them in advertising posts by creating brand-name hashtags (Kim & Phua, 2020) which effectively build brand awareness, because they are easily remembered by consumers and this motivates them to interact with the brand, e.g., when consumers post pictures of branded products with the hashtag (Kim & Phua, 2020).
+Researchers and practitioners have also shown that brand-name hashtags need to be used carefully since consumers avoid self-serving brand messages (Kim & Phua, 2020).
+Hence, brand managers need to think about more implicit ways to combine the brand name with hashtag communication.

-Key Consideration for Brand Name Development
+Key Considerations for Brand Name Development